abbyazari/abbyazari.github.io/_pages/group.md

 As an interdiscplinary group ARG values and pursues collaborations with other research groups at the U of A and externally.
 Below are scholars and collaborators who participate in ARG via shared research interests.

+Joanne Cai (MASc in Aerospace at UT IAS, Supervised by C. Groth)

 Zachary Lau (MSc in Statistics at UBC, Supervised by G. Pleiss)

 [Esraa Elelimy](https://esraaelelimy.github.io/) (PhD Computing Science, Supervised by M. White)